top of page

 No artificial intra-ocular lens perfectly focuses the eye for all zones of vision.

 The best lens is the natural crystalline lens, which can adjust its' focus for all distances when you are young.
 It becomes rigid as you age, and you loose the ability to adjust focus.
 This is called presbyopia.
+The absolute best vision comes when you are young, and your eye can automatically refocus itself for all viewing distances, using the internal lens.
+It is like an automatic focussing camera.
+Optometrists fix this with PROGRESSIVE glasses which can focus the eyes for all zones of vision.

 The best artificial lens that focuses you through the zones of viewing distances is the spectacle progressive lens from your optometrist.
+There is no equivalent lens that we can insert into the eye, that progressively refocusses the eye for different viewing distances.

 Refocussing the eye with surgery

 Focusing the eyes with cataract surgery is like focusing a telescope.
 A telescope has a gross-focusing knob, and a fine-focusing knob.
-Eye surgery resembles the gross-focussing knob, and glasses resemble the fine-focussing knob.
+Eye surgery resembles the gross-focussing knob, and glasses resemble the fine-focussing knob. â€‹

 All eye surgery is good at grossly refocusing the eye.
 But fine-focusing is still best performed with updated glasses after cataract surgery.